How To Write Product Descriptions To Grow Online Sales

 2. Determine the best format to describe your products.

-The next step is determining the best format for the above information.
-Since some shoppers only scan text on websites, it’s a good idea to have a list of bullet points that cover the most important product details.
-Bullet points should generally be used for specs (like dimensions) or short phrases (like features) so that they are quick and easy to read.
+Since some online shoppers only scan text on websites, it might be helpful to use bullet points that cover the most important product details.
+Bullet points should generally be used for specs (like dimensions) or short phrases (like features) so they are quick and easy to read.

-This is your opportunity to be a little creative and establish a voice (personality and tone) for your brand — whether that be serious, casual or even irreverent.
+This is your opportunity to be a little creative and establish a voice (personality and tone) for your brand.
 Just imagine you’re at a party, telling someone you’ve just met about the product.
-How would you describe it so that they’d understand how great it truly is?
+How would you describe it so that they would understand how great it truly is?

 In fact, following this simple formula below is a great way to writing compelling product descriptions: